Ann-Marie McKiernan – Stars service coordinator & lead counsellor

 After a career in social work, I trained to become a child and adolescent counsellor at WHCM Counselling and Anglia Ruskin University, qualifying in 2012 and becoming BACP registered in 2013.
 I joined Stars in 2011 as student volunteer counsellor.

-I chose Stars, as my placement because I was keen to work with children and young people who had suffered, or were likely to suffer, a significant bereavement.
-This interest had come from working with children in care who had lost a family member – I witnessed the devastating impact this had on their lives.
+I chose Stars as my placement because I was keen to work with children and young people who had suffered, or were likely to suffer, a significant bereavement.
+My interest came from working with children in care who had lost a family member – I witnessed the devastating impact this had on their lives.

 In 2013 I took on the role of Project Leader for Stars, developing and delivering a three-year child and adolescent bereavement counselling project in Peterborough.
 Two years later I became Service Coordinator and Lead Counsellor for Stars.